chronicleprotocol/scribe/docs/Scribe.md

 Feeds _must_ prove the integrity of their public key by proving the ownership of the corresponding private key.
 The `lift()` function therefore expects an ECDSA signed message, for more info see [`IScribe.feedRegistrationMessage()`](../src/IScribe.sol).

+> [!WARNING]
+>
+> The proof of possession implemented in Scribe is insufficient to defend against rogue-key attacks.
+In order to sufficiently verify a public key the message being signed MUST be derived from the public key itself.
+>
+> In order to keep Scribe backwards compatible the extended proof of possession is implemented in the external [ValidatorRegistry](https://github.com/chronicleprotocol/validator-registry) contract.
+>
+> For more info, see [audits/Cantina@v2.0.0_2.pdf](../audits/Cantina@v2.0.0_2.pdf).

 If public key's would not be verified, the Schnorr signature verification would be vulnerable to rogue-key attacks.
 For more info, see [`docs/Schnorr.md`](./Schnorr.md#key-aggregation-for-multisignatures).

 ## Chainlink Compatibility